Note: Please forward proposed corrections, refinements and additions to PeopleNow.org by email

-Action Plan #30 provides principles, strategies, procedures and sample documents to initiate and follow through with humane, private (not secret) investigations and negotiations without putting individuals into the criminal system and/or prosecutions along with victim's statement of demand, impact statement, tort claim and/or disgorgement action against alleged lawbreakers including certain senior civil and military officials, legislators, judges, private sector executives and other individuals who have allegedly violated the law while "treating them in kindness and sympathy instead of harshness" as espoused by Clarence Darrow
+This plan provides principles, strategies, procedures and sample documents to initiate and follow through with humane, private (not secret) investigations and negotiations without putting individuals into the criminal system and /or prosecutions if necessary. along statements of demands, victim's impact statements, tort claims, disgorgement actions, etc. against alleged lawbreakers including certain senior civil and military officials, legislators, judges, private sector executives and other individuals who have allegedly violated the law while "treating them in kindness and sympathy instead of harshness" as espoused by Clarence Darrow

 - All victims of crimes should be taken care of